wpsadi/ip-lookup/readme.md

 # Information
-the code is just a web scrapper
+the code is just a web scrapper.